What to See in Salobreña – Monuments, Churches and Beauty Spots

 The Castle of Salobreña

-A Nasrid and Christian fortress alike, the Castle is the best preserved in the coastal region, and from the height of its Alcazaba (citadel) you can see much of the coastline.
+The Castle, similar to a Nasrid and Christian fortress, is the best-preserved in the coastal region.
+From the height of its Alcazaba (citadel), one can enjoy sweeping views of much of the coastline.

 Visiting hours